Webster Road and Smithdown Road,

 No one has favorited this theater yet

-In the Sefton Park district south of Wavertree, the New Cameo Picture House opened on or after 4th March 1926, when its first Cinematograph Licence had been granted to Bedford Cinemas Ltd. It was an adaptation of a chapel, with a new frontage barely concealing the original building.
+In the Sefton Park district south of Wavertree, the New Cameo Picture House gained its Cinematograph Licence on 4th March 1926, issued to Bedford Cinemas Ltd. It was an adaptation of a chapel, with a new frontage barely concealing the original building.
+The Cameo Cinema was opened on 4th April 1926 with Mabel Ballin in “Barriers Burned Away” (aka The Chicago Fire).

 In March 1928 the cinema was acquired by General Theatre Corporation(GTC), in the amalgamation of circuits under the control of Gaumont-British.
 The cinema was closed in 1929, for reasons not known, but which presumably included much modernisation, and a Grand Re-Opening, as the Cameo Cinema, took place on 25th October 1937 with “Elephant Boy”, starring Sabu.